LeviEmanuele/NewStuff2.0/README.md

 - Html
 - Virtual Studio Code
 - AI models to fix my behavioral issues and some code (hi GPT)
-- the emulation of those who inspired my, say hi to https://github.com/Roey-Shap and its interesting Font Lerp projects

 ## Getting Started

 This is how you can get the project up and running on your local machine: open Gpt and ask it to scrape my page.
 Or study html.
 Or both.